michaelklishin/propertied/README.md

 `clojurewerkz.propertied.properties/load-from` is a polymorphic function that instantiates a property list from an input (e.g. a map or property file).

+`clojurewerkz.propertied.properties/store-to` takes a map and stores it into a `.properties` file (an output stream or anything else that can be coerced to `java.io.Writer`).

 `clojurewerkz.propertied.properties/properties->map` is a function that converts a `java.util.Properties` to an immutable map. `clojurewerkz.propertied.properties/map->properties` converts the opposite way.